Toglefritz/flutter_splendid_ble/README.md

 <p align="center">
 <image src="https://github.com/Toglefritz/flutter_splendid_ble/blob/main/assets/flutter_splendid_ble_logo.png?raw=true" alt="flutter_splendid_ble plugin logo" width="200"></image></p>

-A comprehensive Flutter plugin for interacting with Bluetooth Low Energy (BLE) devices.
-This plugin provides functionalities such as scanning for BLE devices, connecting to them, managing the bonding process, writing to their characteristics, and disconnecting from them, among other features.
+The Flutter Splendid BLE plugin offers a robust suite of functionalities for Bluetooth Low Energy ( BLE) interactions in Flutter applications.
+It equips apps with the ability to function both as a central and a peripheral device.
+This includes scanning for and connecting to BLE peripherals, managing bonding processes, broadcasting services, accepting connections, and handling data communication with other BLE devices, providing a comprehensive tool for versatile BLE operations.

 ## Main Goals